EDUCATION

 I've been a designer for nearly 20 years, and in that time, I've discovered the type of design work that I like best — creating experiences and working with people who want to fill a void in their communities.
 With that in mind, and after years of life experiences and listening to that inner voice, I'm following what feels right.
 It happens to also be in the footsteps of my family legacy — small business ownership.

 Although most of my life has been lived in Evanston, IL and other cities around the country, I grew up in Chattanooga, TN.
-My parents owned a book and gift shop filled with books, art, greeting cards, custom framing, and various gift items.
+My parents owned a book and gift shop filled with books, art, greeting cards, custom art and framing, wedding planning, and various gift items.
 What made my parent’s bookstore so special was the community it served.

-The Bookstore was not only serving people that looked like us, but it provided a type of nourishment to a community that was not being thoughtfully and fully served.
-It was a nurturing experience, a place that drew conversations about art, culture, and politics and created familial connections among visitors and neighbors; a place where Maya Angelou privately met with local friends for an evening chat when in town.
+The Bookstore was not only serving people that looked like our family, but it provided a type of nourishment to a community that was not being thoughtfully and fully served.
+Going to The Bookstore was a nurturing experience, a place that drew conversations about art, culture, and politics and created familial connections among visitors and neighbors; a place where Maya Angelou privately met with local friends for an evening chat when in town.
 It was a community that spoke volumes, just by walking in.
 The Bookstore was a place to discover a book, a card, an art piece, or a gift that would bridge those heartfelt feelings that could be shared with loved ones, and sometimes it was just an opportunity for someone to talk to my parents about their burdens.

 So now, I bring those memories and my experiences, to the work that I create.
 Memories of creating a community of people who want to share their stories to those that need it and to those who support their journeys to visibility.
-Whether you are a leader in a non-profit organization who supports the arts, a creator of opportunities for equitable resource access, or a solopreneur working to make your way in your niche, I hope you are inspired to work with me.
-I hope that you will share your story to help us all flourish.
+Whether you are a small business owner or a leader in a non-profit organization who supports the arts, a creator of opportunities for equitable resource access, or a solopreneur working to make your way in your niche, I hope you are inspired to work with me.
+I hope that you will share your story to help every person in your community and beyond flourish.